-Frequently, it is necessary to change the SOLAIR's Ethernet parameters to allow for easier troubleshooting.
+Frequently, it is necessary to change the SOLAIR Ethernet parameters to allow for easier troubleshooting.
 When this is needed, make sure the instrument is reprogrammed to its previous network settings before reattaching to the LAN.
-Contact Lighthouse Technical Support or the network administrator for additional information.
+Contact Lighthouse Technical Support at 800-945-5905 (USA Toll Free) or 541-770-5905 (Outside of USA) or the network administrator for additional information.